nexusformat/definitions/manual/source/classdefinitions.rst

 using *classes*.
 In some parts of this manual, these classes might be called *group type* or some similar term.
 In this section, the NeXus classes are described in detail.
-Each class is specified using the *NeXus Definition Language* (NXDL).
-The rules and structure of NXDL are described in a separate chapter.
+Each class is specified using :ref:`NXDL`, described in a separate chapter.

 There are three types of NeXus class file: base classes, application definitions, and contributed definitions.
 Base class definitions define the *complete* set of